MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Website doesn't start or you see "stream timeout" or nothing is returned.
   * In the Azure portal, go to the Container App's Revision management resource.
   * Check the **Provision Status**.
     * If "Provisioning", then wait until it has completed.
     * If "Failed", then select the revision and view the console logs.
-Sort the logs by most-recent first and look for Python stderr messages.
-Choose the order of the columns to show "Time Generated", "Stream_S", and "Log_s" to quickly spot problems.
+Choose the order of the columns to show "Time Generated", "Stream_s", and "Log_s".
+Sort the logs by most-recent first and look for Python *stderr* and *stdout* messages in the "Stream_s" column.
+Python 'print' output will be *stdout* messages.

 [1]: https://github.com/Azure-Samples/msdocs-python-django-azure-container-app
 [2]: https://github.com/Azure-Samples/msdocs-python-flask-azure-container-app